hongxufeng/reportingtool-go/README.md

 reportingtool-go
 =====

 The reportingtool is a project that presents database data on a table,tree or rect  based on requirements.
-Its design was inspired by the another project reporting-charp
+Its design was inspired by the another project
 [Reporting-charp](https://github.com/hongxufeng/reportingtool-csharp)
 .
 It includes front-end projects wrote with js,html,css  and back-end projects wrote with go.Some of the project's features include: